What has been the motivation behind the foundation of the ESA BICs?

 Who is the contact person in charge of ESA BIC Bavaria?

-Any questions related to this programme should be addressed to Dr. Christin Bindl (project manager).
+Any questions related to this programme should be addressed to email@example.com

 What is different about ESA BIC Bavaria in comparison to the other ESA BICs?

-ESA BIC Bavaria is the only ESA BIC where you can choose between three locations: Oberpfaffenhofen, Nuremberg, or Berchtesgadener Land.
+At ESA BIC Bavaria you can choose between three locations: Oberpfaffenhofen, Nuremberg, or Berchtesgadener Land.
+Have a look at the renowned partners at the different branches to see where you fit in best.

 Who is involved in ESA BIC Bavaria?

 The Anwendungszentrum GmbH Oberpfaffenhofen (AZO) is the company in charge of the programme.
-Its external partners include the European Space Agency (ESA), the Bavarian Ministry of Economic Affairs, and - for incubatees located in Oberpfaffenhofen - the German Aerospace Center (DLR), and Kreissparkasse München Starnberg Ebersberg (a local bank); in Nuremberg, the Fraunhofer Institute for Integrated Circuits IIS and Sparkasse Nürnberg (a local bank); and in Berchtesgadener Land, the Economic Development Corporation Berchtesgadener Land mbH (WFG BGL) and Sparkasse Berchtesgadener Land (a local bank).
+Its external partners include the European Space Agency (ESA), the Bavarian Ministry of Economic Affairs, and - for incubatees located in Oberpfaffenhofen - the German Aerospace Center (DLR), and Kreissparkasse München Starnberg Ebersberg (a local bank); and in Nuremberg, the Fraunhofer Institute for Integrated Circuits IIS and Sparkasse Nürnberg (a local bank).
 Details on each of these participating institutions can be found here.

 How many start-up companies can we support?